MICHIGAN COINS FOR

 college students recently claimed they solved the mystery, but I won’t spoil

-the fun for you.
-Two businesses in the area have penny presses: the Paulding
+businesses in the area have penny presses: the Paulding General Store, and

-coins.
-The two locations share three
+mysterious lights are the theme for these coins.
+The two locations share three identical

-identical designs.
-We have a limited number of sets available.
-We are only able to sell them as complete
+have a limited number of sets available.

-sets – in the future we may offer just the 5 unique coins, but not this year.
+offer just the 5 unique coins, but not this year.
 Paulding

 General Store – Designs: Paulding Lights; Bond Falls; Casper the Ghost